Kevin Winston Jr.: College career

 As a true freshman at Penn State in 2022, Winston Jr. played in 12 games and had 16 tackles.
 As a sophomore in 2023, he started 13 games and had 61 tackles and an interception.
 After the season, Winston was awarded All-Big Ten honorable mention laurels.
 He was named Big Ten Defensive Player of the Week for week one of the 2024 season following his performance against West Virginia.
 That same week, he was selected for the Chuck Bednarik Player of the Week Award.
 Winston Jr. was injured in his second game of the season against Bowling Green.
 Head coach James Franklin said he would be out for an extended period of time due to a long-term injury.

 Winston Jr. plans on majoring in criminal justice at Penn State.

 On December 12, 2024, Winston declared for the 2025 NFL draft.

 Professional career

 Winston was selected by the Tennessee Titans in the third round, 82nd overall, in the 2025 NFL draft.
+He made 10 appearances (six starts) for Tennessee during his rookie campaign, compiling two pass deflections, one sack, and 34 combined tackles.
+On December 16, 2025, Winston was placed on injured reserve due to a hamstring injury suffered in Week 15 against the San Francisco 49ers.